 Balloon vine is a climbing herb, which is easily recognized by its swollen fruits.
 The tiny seeds are black with a white spot, shaped like a heart, hence its generic name, from the Greek kardia (‘heart’) and sperma (‘seed’), as well as the common names heart pea and love-in-a-puff (the seeds are hidden inside the swollen fruits).

 This species is widely distributed in tropical and subtropical Africa and Asia, and has also become naturalized in many other parts of the world.
 In New Zealand, where it is considered a pest, trading of its seeds is prohibited.

-The medical usage of balloon vine is described on the page Traditional medicine.
+The medical usage of balloon vine is described on the page Plants: Plants in folklore and poetry.

 Solanaceae Nightshade family

 This genus of about 67 species of shrubs or shrubby herbs are commonly referred to as tobacco plants.
 Most species are indigenous to the Americas, with some found in the South Pacific, Australia, and south-western Africa.
 The true tobacco plant (Nicotiana tabacum) is widely grown for production of tobacco, whereas others are cultivated as ornamentals.

 This plant, popularly called Tex-Mex tobacco, is native to the Caribbean, Mexico, and Central and South America.
 It has been introduced, intentionally or accidentally, to many countries in Asia, and also to southern United States.
 This species mainly grows in cultivated fields and wastelands, and is often considered an unwanted weed.

 The specific name refers to the leaves, which resemble those of some species in the genus Plumbago.

 In recent years, Mexican tobacco has been accidentally introduced to Taiwan.
 In these pictures, it grows along a fence in Taichung.
 (Photos copyright © by Kaj Halberg)